SiriusXT/Trilium-TextNoteEnhancement/readme.md

 Alt+H: Adds a yellow background to selected text

 Alt+F: Convert selected text to formula, If a paragraph is selected, it will be converted into a paragraph formula

-Convert the single-line input box of the formula editor to multiple lines.js

 Alt+\[ and Alt+\]: Convert selected text to superscript or subscript.js